Amazon Astro

 • Spearhead the design initiative to integrate Gen AI across all aspects of the Astro experience

-• Lead key initiatives to coordinate the Sound, Animation, Conversation, and UX design teams’ approach to utilizing LLMs
+• Lead the design team approach to utilizing LLMs

 • Designed a Character Design Framework to guide the creation of a consistent character